 There are glow worms in many of the chambers.
 When the group was together you could turn off your light.
 As your eyes adjust, the first thing you notice is how dark it is.
 It is the blackest black you can imagine.

 The glow worms appear as little stars of white light on the roof of the chamber.
 It was just like looking up at a pitch black night sky.
 You get a few quiet minutes in each chamber to appreciate this as the group moves one at a time from place to place.
+(If you’re a real glow worm fan, make sure you check out the glow worm cave the next time you are at Tamborine Mountain in Queensland).

 As we waited in each chamber for everyone to get through, we’d move our lights over the walls trying to pick the next opening.
 We usually couldn’t see it.
 So, it was always interesting, when Stan appeared and pointed to a spot saying okay, next we go this way.
 Really?